mariamreda/Clasico-Match-Tweet-Clustering/README.md

-# Clasico Match Tweet Clustering System
+# Clasico Match Tweet Clustering

 This project aims to cluster tweets collected during a Clasico match into sub-events using various clustering algorithms.
 Tweets are grouped based on similarities in text content and temporal closeness.
 The clustering algorithms applied include K-core clustering, k-truss clustering, Girvan-Newman algorithm, and Louvain community detection.
 The results are then analyzed and compared.